-- A wall in a central location in the school that you have permission to decorate - Construction paper, butcher paper, photographs, maps, pennants, etc.
+- A wall in a central location in the school that you have permission to decorate - Construction paper, photographs, maps, pennants, etc.

-One way to get students excited about executing a plan for life after high school is by celebrating students who have done just that.
-Displaying these plans prominently on a wall in the school can be a great way to recognize their plans, and to encourage other students to make plans.
+Displaying students' plans on a wall in the school can be a great way to recognize their plans, and to encourage other students to make plans.